jdblackstar/wiretapp/README.md

 collector/

-FastAPI ingestion service that validates and stores events (e.g., to Kafka)
+FastAPI ingestion service that receives telemetry via an HTTP endpoint (e.g. `/events`).
+It validates events using Pydantic (acting as schema validation) and publishes them to a Kafka topic (e.g., `KAFKA_VALIDATED_EVENTS_TOPIC`).
+The collector features resilient Kafka integration with automated retries and provides a `/health` endpoint.

 spark_jobs/